muhammedceberli/External-Button-LED-Interfacing-with-ISR-/README.md

+## External LED Toggle with Push-Button using STM32-DISC1 Development Kit and ISR

 This application is an example of interfacing external push buttons and LEDs with STM32F407xx series microcontroller.
 It uses ISR( Interrupt Service Routine ).<br />
 It toggles the relevant LEDs whenever the button(buttons) interrupt(s) is(are) triggered with respective priority order( yellow, red, blue respectively ). <br />
 Blue button changes the state of green led!!!<br />